nunobrum/PyLTSpice/doc/varia/raw_file.rst

     19	Ix(u1:+)   subckt_current
     20	Ix(u1:-)   subckt_current

-Binary Section
+Trace Section
 --------------
-The binary section of .RAW file is where the data is usually written, unless the user had explicitly specified an ASCII representation.
-In this case this section is replaced with a "Values" section.
+The trace section of .RAW file is where the data is usually written.
+It is in binary format or in text format.
-LTSpice stores data directly onto the disk during simulation, writing per each time or frequency step the list of values, as exemplified below for a .TRAN simulation.
+Spice stores data directly onto the disk during simulation, writing per each time or frequency step the list of values, as exemplified below for a .TRAN simulation.

      <timestamp 0><trace1 0><trace2 0><trace3 0>...<traceN 0>